 Two of the most important goals of asset managers are generating outperformance, and implementing portfolios in the best way possible.
 At Robeco quantitative strategies, we strive to achieve outperformance for our clients by gaining exposure to factor premiums.

-However (2) implementing portfolios in the best way possible is just as important.
-Translating a factor investment strategy from theory to practice is not easy.
-Strategies that look profitable on paper turn out to be losing after trading costs.
+However, implementing portfolios in the best way possible is just as important.
+Strategies that look profitable on paper may turn out to be losing after trading costs.
 Classical momentum factor portfolios exhibit high turnover and take considerable positions in small-cap stocks, characteristics that make it difficult to adopt such a strategy in reality.
 The problems are visible throughout portfolio implementation: not all stocks are liquid enough to absorb a large position, some stocks have higher transaction costs than others, and some strategies generate a lot of turnover on the portfolio level.

 At this stage there are a lot of open questions.
 Examples of research questions:

-This Super-Quant internship will be in Quant Research in close collaboration with the Trading Desk at Robeco, with over 35bln in quant assets and over 50bln dollar traded each year in equities alone your research will have impact.
+This Super Quant internship will be in Quant Research in close collaboration with the Trading Desk at Robeco.
 You will be responsible for analyzing a proprietary dataset of historical transactions, improving the cost model that is used in various live strategies and thinking critically about trade execution.
-In the meanwhile you will get the chance to learn from researchers and traders alike, and you will experience first-hand the world of quantitative asset management, in which theory and practice collide.

-Wilma de Groot, Joop Huij, and Weili Zhou, “Another Look at Trading Costs and Short-Term Reversal Profits”, Journal of Banking and Finance, January 2012
+De Groot, Huij and Zhou (2012) “Another Look at Trading Costs and Short-Term Reversal Profits”, Journal of Banking and Finance 36(2)